AaTekle/Decision-Tree/README.md

 4. Building the decision tree model
 5. Evaluating the model performance
 6. Visualizing the decision tree

-The project also includes a Jupyter notebook that walks through the implementation in more detail.

-## Getting Started

-To get started with this project, you will need to have Python and the Scikit-learn library installed.
-Once you have these installed, you can clone the GitHub repository and open the Jupyter notebook.

 ## Dataset

 The dataset used in this project is the National Institute of Diabetes and Digestive and Kidney Diseases Diabetes Dataset.
 This dataset contains observations of 9 features, including: